sarahrag/Project_Digitalisation/Setup_IoTLab/README.md

    look like this:
    `inet6 addr: 2001:660:5307:3000::68/64 Scope:Global`

-7. Run the command "broker_mqtts A8/config.conf".
+7. Run the command `broker_mqtts A8/config.conf.
 This will start your broker which listens for UDP MQTT-SN messages on port 1885 and for TCP MQTT on port 1886.
    ```